 Other issues facing the system include: inconsistent oversight of Child Protective Investigations (some are handled by Department of Children and Families and others by local sheriff’s departments), lack of services for dually-served children who have involvement with both the child welfare and juvenile justice systems, availability of substance abuse and mental health services prior to the family being in crisis and recruitment and retention of qualified foster parents.
 In addition, the risk assessment tools being used have not yet been scientifically validated.

 - Strengthened child welfare reform efforts: The Children’s Campaign supports positive child welfare reform moving towards the creation of a child welfare blueprint ̶ a unified strategy for ensuring children’s safety and well-being.

 - Quality rating system for residential group care: A quality rating system should define exact standards for group care.
-A quality rating system would identify both failing and successful programs, allowing for the improvement or elimination of those that could harm children and providing best-practice models.
+This would identify both failing and successful programs, allowing for the improvement or elimination of those that could harm children and providing best-practice models.

-- Expand and refine CIRRT reports: Expedite posting of CIRRT reports, require CIRRT reports to cover children with verified abuse and neglect in the past 24 months and contact with the system in the past 12 months and address the team’s composition so that more members don’t have a current contractual or financial relationship with the Department of Children and Families.
+- Expand and refine Critical Incident Rapid Response Teams (CIRRT) reports: Expedite posting of CIRRT reports, require CIRRT reports to cover children with verified abuse and neglect in the past 24 months and contact with the system in the past 12 months and address the team’s composition so that most members don’t have current contractual or financial relationship with the Department of Children and Families.

 What The Children’s Campaign is Saying…

 - Florida’s Lack of Investment in Kids is Showing

 - States Rush to Jump on Predictive Analytics Bandwagon

 - Facebook Live Suicide: Questions that Need Answering